June 12, 2025

 Join us on Zoom this weekend.

-Here's what will be happening on Sunday, February 2 at 2 p.m.
+Here's what will be happening on Sunday, April 27 at 2 p.m.

 We'll meet on Zoom.
 Bring something to share.
+This is the last week of this month's theme: Speaking Truth to Power

 Here's a link to get to the workshop: